dr-waterstorm/matrixio-kernel-modules/README.md

 MATRIXIO Kernel Modules is the kernel drivers for MATRIX Creator and MATRIX Voice.

 ## Fork purpose
-As matrixio does not seem to support their hardware anymore, the purpos of this fork is to make the matrixio Kernel for MATRIX Voice usable on a modern Raspberry Pi OS (bookworm) with the 6.6 kernel.
+As matrixio does not seem to support their hardware anymore, the purpose of this fork is to make the matrixio Kernel for MATRIX Voice usable on a modern Raspberry Pi OS (bookworm) with the 6.6 kernel.

 ## Warning: Kernel Version
 This drivers **only** works with current stock raspbian kernel.
 To reverting back to current stock Raspbian kernel use: